philipmendels/use-flexible-undo/stories/time-travel/describe-actions-switch.md

 ### Describe actions: switch statement - Readme & Code

+You can use the generic type **HistoryItemUnion** to convert a record of payload by type to a union of history items.
+A history item has a type and payload, as well as a unique **id** and a **created** date.
+The history item with type 'start' is automatically defined, so you should not include this in you record of payload by type.

 ```typescript
 import React, { FC, useState, ReactNode } from 'react';
 import {